kevinstsauveur/kevin.st-sauveur.net/content/posts/encrypt-everything-to-what-extent.md

 To minimize data loss, remember that no matter how you store your data, always use the 3-2-1 rule:

 - Keep three (3) copies of your data.
-- Store two (2) backup copies on different storage media, avoiding online real time sync.
+- Store two (2) backup copies on different storage media, avoiding online real-time sync.
 - Stock one (1) backup copy in a remote location.